-I couldn’t leave Boston without one more stroll through the Beacon Hill area, so for breakfast I chose a place a few blocks down on Charles Street.
+Since I couldn’t leave Boston without one more stroll through the Beacon Hill area, I chose a place for breakfast a few blocks down on Charles Street.

 Ever since I read up on The Paramount before our trip, I was eager to stop in for breakfast.
 Thankfully, the tiny diner style restaurant lived up to the rave reviews!
 With the quick service (the line was fast moving) and delicious fresh food, The Paramount ended up being a perfect place to fill our bellies for a day of sightseeing!

 After breakfast, we took a taxi up to the inner harbor to tour the Boston Tea Party Ships and Museum.

 This was definitely one of my favorite sights and a great attraction to see in Boston with boys.

-We were then taken on a journey back in time as live actors reenacted the meeting to fight against unfair taxation.
+From there, we were taken on a journey back in time as live actors reenacted the meeting to fight against unfair taxation.
 As part of the interactive experience, we were all encouraged to yell out, clap and make discouraging sounds as Samuel Adams addressed the crowd.

-Then we headed down to tour the authentically restored tea party ships where the the kids were able to throw the tea boxes into the harbor just like the Sons of Liberty did on December 16, 1773.
+After the “meeting”, we headed down to tour the authentically restored tea party ships.
+On one of the ships, the kids were able to throw the tea boxes into the harbor just like the Sons of Liberty did on December 16, 1773.

 Afterward, we headed into the museum where we were able to view one of only two surviving tea chests from the Boston Tea Party and hear the story behind it..
 While in the museum, we viewed a short film showing the events that lead up to the American Revolution and wrapped up the tour with some fun exhibits.

 All of us agreed, the hour long visit to the Boston Tea Party Ships and Museum was well worth it.
 Not only were we entertained, but we got to feel what it was like to witness the events that led up to the American Revolution.
 What a wonderful learning experience for the kids…and all of us!